As a consumer you have certain rights that protect you. You are entitled to a full refund if something you buy is:

 Citizens Advice has online information and advice, plus a helpline.
 They can explain your consumer rights for example with faulty phones or other purchases, problems with gym membership or phone contracts, as well as advice about buying a used car or how to avoid dodgy deals, scams and rip offs.
 They can advise you how to take things further if you need to.

-Otherwise, if you need more help then contact CAB or Castlegate.
+Otherwise, if you need more help then contact Citizens Advice York (CAB) for advice.